getgo-nobugs/SUDFinder/README.md

 ```
 Setting up

-You can create an emulator before running RegDroid.
+You can create an emulator before running SUDFinder.
 See this link for how to create avd using avdmanager.
-The following sample command will help you create an emulator, which will help you to start using RegDroid quickly：
+The following sample command will help you create an emulator, which will help you to start using SUDFinder quickly：

 ```
 sdkmanager "system-images;android-34;google_apis;x86"